Best Bluetooth speakers under $100: budget models tested by our experts

 Harry McKerrell

-I'm a staff writer who has listened to and reviewed dozens of products during my time at What Hi-Fi?.
+I'm a senior staff writer who has listened to and reviewed dozens of products during my time at What Hi-Fi?.
 Aside from trying out the heavyweight hi-fi we permanently have populating our testing rooms, I've spent hours and hours with some of the best affordable and portable Bluetooth speakers you can get hold of.
 For these units, we're looking at value for money above most else, and while some sacrifices are inevitable, we've sought out models that still have key areas of performance and functionality covered across the board.
 I've had hands-on experience chatting with every entry on the list below, probing and pushing the limits of their sonic and capabilities, durability and features to ensure you're getting a great buy.

 Best bluetooth speaker overall